Noxmain/NoxmainNetwork/README.md

 ---

 You can load a saved NeuralNetwork by using the function `load`.
 By loading a NeuralNetwork the current weights will be overwritten by the loaded ones.
-The function has the parameter `name`.
+The function has the parameters `name, hidden=False`.
 * `name: str` The filename of the saved NeuralNetwork.
 It tries to load the file called [name].npy.
+* `hidden: bool` If false (default), it tries to load a visible file.
+Otherwise, it tries to load a hidden file (beginning with a dot).

 Example:
 ```